-- 45.1 The Trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the members of the Council of Governors. - 45.2 The Trust may enter into a significant transaction only if more than half of the members of the Council of Governors of the Trust voting approve entering into the transaction. - 45.3 For the purposes of paragraph 45.2:

-45.3.1 A transaction is an investment or divestment and includes:

-- Projects funded through private finance initiatives (PFI); - Contracts to provide services; - Material capital investments; - Other mergers, acquisitions, investments or divestments; and - Joint ventures. - 45.3.2 A transaction is significant if its value equates to more than 25% of the Trust's:

-45.3.2.1 gross assets;
+- 45.1 The Trust may only apply for a Statutory Transaction with the approval of more than half of the members of the Council of Governors. - 45.2 The Trust may enter into a significant transaction only if more than half of the members of the Council of Governors of the Trust voting approve entering into the transaction. - 45.3 For the purposes of paragraph 45.2: - 45.3.1 A transaction is an investment or divestment and includes: - Projects funded through private finance initiatives (PFI); - Contracts to provide services; - Material capital investments; - Other mergers, acquisitions, investments or divestments; and - Joint ventures. - 45.3.2 A transaction is significant if its value equates to more than 25% of the Trust's: - 45.3.2.1 gross assets; - 45.3.2.2 income; or - 45.3.2.3 gross capital (following completion of the transaction), calculated with reference to the Trust's opening balance sheet for the financial year in which approval is being sought.

-45.3.2.2 incom ie; or

-45.3.2.3 gross capital (following completion of the

-transa ction),

-calculated with reference to the Trust's opening balance sheet for the financial year in which approval is being sought.

-- 45.4 For the avoidance of doubt, for the purposes of paragraph 45.3.1, the term 'transaction' shall not include a contract with a commissioning organisation for the provision of services for the purposes of the health service in England or Wales. - 45.5 If more than half of the members of the Council of Governors voting decline to approve a significant transaction or any part of it, the Council of Governors must approve a written Statement of Reasons for its rejection, to be provided to the Board of Directors. - 45.6 Noting in this paragraph shall prevent the Board of Directors from appropriate engagement with the Council of Governors, as it sees fit, to provide information on any other transaction or arrangement which the Trust may enter, which does not constitute a "significant transaction" as defined within paragraph 45.3.
+- 45.4 For the avoidance of doubt, for the purposes of paragraph 45.3.1, the term 'transaction' shall not include a contract with a commissioning organisation for the provision of services for the purposes of the health service in England or Wales.
+A Statutory Transaction under paragraph 45.1 is not a significant transaction for the purposes of paragraph 45.2. - 45.5 Noting in this paragraph shall prevent the Board of Directors from appropriate engagement with the Council of Governors, as it sees fit, to provide information on any other transaction or arrangement which the Trust may enter, which does not constitute a "significant transaction" as defined within paragraph 45.3.